- When water flows over a dam, it loses some of its useful energy as heat

 |Changing from a solute to an aqueous solution

 Entropy increases when you dissolve a solid in a liquid, or combining a liquid into a solution with other solvent.

-The more particles (especially in a gaseous state) the more random movement of particles.
+The more particles (especially in a gaseous state) the greater the number of microstates.

 ΔSsystem > 0 Increase in entropy